DistruApp/rocket-ui-test/adHocNotes.md

 * Thunk based Redux - This will clean up the actions and give me a place to store the shared rocket data
 * Rework the display component
 * Reactstrap UI parts

+Went back and added mocking for the rest calls, which discovered a minor bug.